pashford/zfswiki/wiki/Custom-Packages.md

 ### kABI-tracking kmod

 The process for building kABI-tracking kmods is almost identical to for building normal kmods.
 However, it will only produce binaries which can be used by multiple kernels if the distribution supports a stable kABI.
-Enterprise Linux distributions such as RHEL and CentOS provide this but faster moving distributions like Fedora do not.
-The build system also does not support building kABI-tracking deb packages.
 In order to request kABI-tracking package the *--with-spec=redhat* option must be passed to configure.

+**NOTE:** This type of build package is not available for Fedora.

 ```
 $ cd spl